 - See all active bicycle and pedestrian projects

 Download a walking and biking map for Charlottesville.
 The map includes trails, bike lanes and recommended roadways, steep hills, bike racks, transit stops, and more.
 Or, take a closer look at Levels of Traffic Stress (LTS) for biking in the city.
 The higher a road's speed limit, annual daily traffic volume, number of travel lanes and traffic signals, the higher its LTS (with LTS = 1 being the most comfortable and LTS = 4 the most stressful).
 The presence of a bike lane lowers the LTS.

-As part of Charlottesville’s Safe Routes to School Program, the City is making enhancements to three intersections that serve Clark Elementary School.
+As part of Charlottesville’s Safe Routes to School Program, the City is making enhancements to pedestrian crossings that serve Jackson-Via Elementary School.
 We’re adding curb extensions and more visibly painted crosswalks to make people walking, biking and driving more visible to one another.
-Construction will concentrate around the intersections of Monticello Ave. and Rialto St.; Monticello Ave. and 6th St. and Meridian St. and Belmont Ave.
-DONE!
+Construction will concentrate around the intersections of Harris Road/JPA/Camellia and 5th Street.
+All existing crossings will be brought up to current Americans with Disabilities Act standards.